Jet Records: History

 ELO were managed by Arden from the band's inception in 1972.
 They were initially signed to Harvest Records (a division of EMI) in the UK and United Artists Records in the US.
 Roy Wood left ELO in 1972 and formed his own group, Wizzard.
 During 1973 and 1974, ELO and Wizzard moved from the Harvest label to Warner Bros.
 Records in the UK.
 In 1975, the two bands and Wood's solo releases moved again in the UK to Jet, with their recent Warner Bros. material becoming part of Jet's catalogue.
 David Carradine's solo album Grasshopper had the collaboration of ELO's cellist Hugh McDowell and violinist Mik Kaminski.

 In the UK, Jet Records were distributed first by Island Records in 1974-75, then by Polydor Records from 1975 to 1976, then by United Artists from 1976 to 1978.
 In the US, a small Jet logo started appearing on the United Artists label in 1975 for releases by ELO and Wood.
 The Jet label was first used in the US for Jeff Lynne's solo single "Doin' That Crazy Thing" in the summer of 1977 and subsequently for the ELO album Out of the Blue.

 Wood left Jet Records and disbanded Wizzard in 1976, after Jet refused to release Wizzard's third album Wizzo, because it was not deemed commercial enough.
 His final single on the Jet label was "Any Old Time Will Do".

 After Jet's UK distribution moved to United Artists (UA) in 1976, UA were distributing Jet Records in most countries of the world.
 This changed after American copies of Out of the Blue that were deemed defective, began appearing at discounted prices in record shops in the US and Canada affecting the album's sales.
 Jet sued UA and abruptly switched their distribution to CBS Records worldwide early in 1978.

-By this time ELO had become one of the most popular bands in the world, and Jet reissued ELO's back catalogue albums and some new singles in many different colours of vinyl.
+By this time, ELO had become one of the most popular bands in the world, and Jet reissued ELO's back catalogue albums and some new singles in many different colours of vinyl.
 Many members of ELO also released solo albums or singles on Jet in the late 1970s.
 In 1980, ELO contributed half the music to the motion picture Xanadu, with the other half of the music being provided by the film's star Olivia Newton-John.
 Newton-John was signed to MCA Records whose sister company Universal was producing the movie.
-The Xanadu soundtrack and all its singles by both ELO and Newton-John were released on MCA Records in the USA and Canada, and on Jet Records elsewhere in the world.
+The Xanadu soundtrack and all its singles by both ELO and Newton-John were released on MCA Records in the US and Canada, and on Jet Records elsewhere in the world.